21ideas-org/21ideas.org/content.en/docs/Practice/privacy/dojo/dojo-1.md

 ## System User

 Create the user "satoshi" during the initial Ubuntu install.
-You can create "satoshi" with the following command if a different user was created.
+If a different user were created, you could create "satoshi" with the following command.

 ```bash
 sudo adduser --gecos "" satoshi